Louis-Saglio/Tux_Search/README.md

 ### For noobs
-Clone the repository in /opt with : "sudo cd /opt && git clone git@github.com:Louis-Saglio/Tux_Search.git" Then move the file /opt/Tux_Search/tux_run to /usr/local/bin/ with "sudo mv /opt/Tux_Search/tux_run /opt/Tux_Search/tux"
+Clone the repository in /opt with : "sudo cd /opt && git clone git@github.com:Louis-Saglio/Tux_Search.git" Then move the file /opt/Tux_Search/tux_run to /usr/local/bin/ with "sudo mv /opt/Tux_Search/tux_run /opt/Tux_Search/tux" Then allow everybody to use Tux-Search with : "sudo chmod -R a+x /opt/Tux_Search/"
 ### For normal users
 Download the repository where you want
 Then add tux_run to your path for easy launching and rename it by tux, it's shorter  than tux_run